abhinavk99/jikanpy/V4_upgrade_changes.md

 	to verify content by using `If-None-Match` in request header
 		- waiting to find out if this is implemented yet

+- Certain endpoints now support pagination (ex: [getAnimeEpisodes](https://docs.api.jikan.moe/#tag/anime/operation/getAnimeEpisodes))

+- Some pre-existing endpoints have new child endpoints
+	- ex: Some old endpoints (need to make a list of which) now support `/full` (e.g. `/manga/1/full`) to get all information about the series

 # Todo
-- [X] Remove meta endpoint calls and tests
 - [X] Update response header information
 - [ ] Implement cache validation
-	- May not be possible, ETag doesn't appear to be implemented yet
+	- May not be possible, ETag doesn't appear to be implemented yet.
+Awaiting Discord response from Jikan devs
-- [ ] Update return structure parsing
+- [ ] Update parsing for new response structure
+	- [X] Unwrap extra "data" dict
+	- [ ] Update response dict keys in test fixtures
+	- [ ] Support pagination for relevant endpionts
+- [ ] Add support for new endpoints
+- [ ] Deprecate unsupported endpoints
+	- [X] Remove meta endpoint calls and tests
+- [ ] Change behavior for modified endpoints